 Ray has counseled individuals in drug and alcohol abuse for the last 29 years.
 He has also worked with troubled teens.
 While preaching in Iowa, Ray served as a volunteer Chaplain for Hospice of Central Iowa.
 After moving to Enid, he volunteered for Hospice Circle of Love for 1 ½ years.

-Ray and his wife Teresa have three grown children; Joshua and wife Jackie; who are expecting their first child in April, David and wife Heather; who have a one year old son – Jude, and Rachel and husband Cody Wieden who have a 3 year old daughter named Rylee.
+Ray and his wife Teresa have three grown children; Joshua and wife Jackie and their son, Lincoln; David and wife Heather and their son, Jude and daughter, Lucy; and Rachel and husband Cody Wieden and their daughter, Rylee.